geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^47]: This obstinate rebel is said to have expired with terror, immediately on receiving the news tht <span class="smallcaps">Richard</span> was again in England.

 [^48]: See Psalm lxxix.

+[^49]: Bayardo and Frontaletto, the horses of Rinaldo and Ruggiero in the Orlando Furioso.
+Bayardo was trained to assault the enemy’s steed, while his master engaged the rider.